MatiasMedina846/matiasmedina846/README.md

-### <div align="center">I'm a a qualified programming technician, having graduated from the National Technological University in Argentina.
+### <div align="center">I'm a qualified programming technician, having graduated from the National Technological University in Argentina.
 I am still in the process of learning within the world of software development.</div>
 <br></br>

 - 🔭 I’m currently looking for job